wp-plugins/tentbloggers-feedburner-rss-redirect-plugin/trunk/README.txt

 1. TentBlogger RSS FeedBurner Redirect

 == Changelog ==

+= 1.3 =
+* Patching a bug that was causing a whitescreens on certain installations.

 = 1.2 =
 * Fixing a problem that was causing a misdirection with respect to FeedBurner user agent.